eldskald/dotfiles/README.md

 The icons are straight from [this repository](https://github.com/ljmill/tokyo-night-icons), and the colorscheme is a slightly modified version from [this one](https://github.com/Jayy-Dev/Plasma-Tokyo-Night/blob/plasma-6/colorscheme/TokyoNight.colors), just making the window title bars the same color as the usual background so it blends in with the terminal background and other apps.

+Yes, this whole repository is just Tokyo Night, the DE.
+If you don't know the Tokyo Night theme, it's [this](https://github.com/folke/tokyonight.nvim) popular [neovim](https://neovim.io) theme.
+This repository has ports of this theme to many other popular open source software, including [alacritty](https://alacritty.org/) which is included here.

 ## Dependencies

 For [KDE Plasma](https://kde.org/plasma-desktop/), you need [konsave](https://github.com/Prayag2/konsave) just to install the dotfiles, you can remove it afterwards.